Burst-Statistics/burst/readme.txt

 Tested up to: 6.4
 Stable tag: 1.5.7

-Self-hosted and privacy-friendly analytics for Wordpress.
+Self-hosted and privacy-friendly analytics for WordPress.

 == Description ==